Released on September 2, 2021

 Our new VPN protocol: Lightway

-Only our more recent versions of the ExpressVPN app for routers come with Lightway, our groundbreaking protocol built to give you a faster, more reliable, more secure VPN experience.
+Only our more recent versions of ExpressVPN for routers come with Lightway, our groundbreaking protocol built to give you a faster, more reliable, more secure VPN experience.

-But you have to have the newer versions of our app.
-Starting from v2.7.0 (released March 8, 2021), our router app offers auto-update, enabled by default.
-This means after updating to this version or newer, you don’t have to manually update your app any more.
+But you have to have the newer firmware versions of ExpressVPN.
+Starting from v2.7.0 (released March 8, 2021), automatic updates will be enabled by default.
+This means after updating to this version or newer, you don’t have to manually update your firmware anymore.

 Regular bug fixes